aredn/documentation/arednGettingStarted/node_admin.rst

 |

 Click in the first field on the right to set the radio's purpose.
-You can choose one of several different radio functions from the dropdown list. ``Off`` disables the radio.
+You can choose one of several different radio functions from the dropdown list.

+  :Mesh: Typical AREDN® mesh mode which uses wifi *ad hoc* peer-to-peer networking to create a mesh network.

+  :Mesh PtMP: Uses wifi *infrastructure* networking to limit communication between a centralized **AP** and one or more **Station** nodes.

+  :Mesh PtP: Uses wifi *infrastructure* networking to limit communication to a single **AP - Station** pair.

+  :Mesh Station: Allows you to define a wifi *infrastructure* mode **Station** that will communicate to either type of **AP** defined above.

+  :LAN Hotspot: Configures the radio as a standard `802.11 <https://en.wikipedia.org/wiki/IEEE_802.11>`_ FCC Part 15 wifi AP on your node's LAN network.

+  :WAN Client: Configures the radio as a standard `802.11 <https://en.wikipedia.org/wiki/IEEE_802.11>`_ FCC Part 15 wifi client which accesses a wifi Internet gateway for its WAN.

+  :Off: Disables the radio

-Mesh Radio settings
+Mesh settings
 +++++++++++++++++++

 This option configures the radio to link with other nodes via RF across the mesh network.